-aligning an arcuate full bar with two or more implants recessed into bone in a patient's mouth, the full bar defining a plurality of apertures for receiving axial bores, the full bar comprising a plurality of downwardly-protruding transmucosal shanks for inserting in corresponding cavities defined by two or more implants sunk into a patient's mandible, wherein the full bar comprises a generally convex top surface forming a semi-circle through a cross section;

-overlaying a generally convex, arcuate damping compression membrane of flexible medical grade silicone on the top surface of the full bar, the arcuate damping membrane having an upper convex membrane surface, a lower concave membrane surface, the damping membrane positioning above the full bar and below a half-bar and detachably affixed thereto; and affixing using one or more Morse tapers to one of the implants and the full bar an arcuate half-bar having a convex upper half-bar surface and a concave lower half-bar surface defining a plurality of protuberances, the half-bar positioning on the upper membrane surface of the damping membrane, wherein the arcuate half-bar is detachably affixed to the full bar;
+- 13. A force-damping dental bridge assembly, the assembly comprising: - an arcuate full bar adapted to precisely align with two or more implants in a patient's mouth, the full bar comprising: - a plurality of downwardly-protruding transmucosal shanks for inserting in corresponding cavities defined by two or more implants sunk into a patient's mandible; - a generally convex, arcuate damping compression membrane of flexible material, the arcuate damping membrane having an upper convex membrane surface, a lower concave membrane surface, the damping membrane positioning above the full bar and detachably affixed thereto; - an arcuate half-bar having a convex upper half-bar surface and a concave lower half-bar surface, the half-bar positioning on the upper membrane surface of the damping membrane; - a plurality of protuberances extending from the upper half-bar surface; and - whereby the damping membrane damps lateral and longitudinal compressive and tensile forces applied to prostheses and the half-bar.

-wherein the damping membrane is adapted to damp lateral, longitudinal, and axial compressive and tensile forces applied to prostheses and the half-bar by enabling rotation of the prostheses around the convex upper surface of the full bar.